snudm-starlab/PET/README.md

   ├──  scripts
   │     ├── iwslt_preprocess.sh: a script for downloading and preprocess iwslt14
   │     ├── prepare-iwslt14.sh : a script for preparing iwslt14 which is run by iwslt_preprocess.sh
-  │     ├── iwslt_srp.sh : a script for training a baseline model
-  │     ├── iwslt_srp_pruning.sh : a script for pruning the pre-trained model
-  │     ├── iwslt_srp_two_staged_pruning.sh : a script for performing two-staged pruning
-  │     ├── iwslt_srp_finetuning.sh : a script for finetuning pruned model
-  │     ├── iwslt_srp_test.sh: a script for testing the trained model │     └── demo.sh : a script for running demo
+  │     ├── iwslt_pet_test.sh: a script for testing the trained model │     └── demo.sh : a script for running demo
   │
   ├──  data-bin : a directory for saving datasets